JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 ### The V8 JavaScript Engine

 V8 is the name of the JavaScript engine that powers Google Chrome.
-It’s the thing that takes our JavaScript and executes it while browsing with Chrome.
+It's the thing that takes our JavaScript and executes it while browsing with Chrome.

 V8 provides the runtime environment in which JavaScript executes.
 The DOM, and the other Web Platform APIs are provided by the browser.

-The cool thing is that the JavaScript engine is independent by the browser in which it’s hosted.
+The cool thing is that the JavaScript engine is independent by the browser in which it's hosted.
 This key feature enabled the rise of Node.js.
 V8 was chosen for being the engine chosen by Node.js back in 2009, and as the popularity of Node.js exploded, V8 became the engine that now powers an incredible amount of server-side code written in JavaScript.

 The Node.js ecosystem is huge and thanks to it V8 also powers desktop apps, with projects like [Electron](https://electronjs.org/).